 5. You need time to process

 Not to make people sound like automatons who need to have a constant stream of input/output data, but our brains do operate like this sometimes.
-For example, when starting a new job, or receiving new instructions, whoever is giving you that information often asks, “How we doing so far?”
+For example, when starting a new job, or receiving new instructions, whoever is giving you that information often asks, “How are we doing so far?”
 Obviously, you say, “I am okay.”

 You might not be okay, but you are waiting to see if your questions will be answered down the road.
 Or you could simply need more time to truly register the info before addressing things not yet understood.
 There is nothing wrong with buying yourself a little more time to grasp what is happening, especially when you are stressed.